Cost of LivingUpdated May 2026

 Share:XFLRWE

 Columbia, SC is smaller city where a developing economy where lower costs attract first-time business owners and remote workers.
-That economic DNA directly affects what you'll pay for cost of living, which costs a bit more than the US norm, running about 9% above average.
+That economic DNA directly affects what you'll pay for cost of living, which runs slightly cheaper here than in the typical American city — about 8% below average.
 With a median household income of $44K and a local market shaped by a workforce with enough supply to keep prices honest — costs here come in below most national averages, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Columbia